thanili/demo_project_management/README.md

 # Freelance Project Management API

 ## Description
 Freelancers often manage multiple clients and projects simultaneously, making it challenging to keep track of deadlines, deliverables, communications, and payments.
-This API provides a simple, personalized solution for organizing freelance workflows, without the complexity and cost of enterprise-level software.
+This project provides a combined API and UI solution for organizing freelance workflows, without the complexity and cost of enterprise-level software.

 ## Objective
 The **Freelance Project Management API** is built using Spring Boot to allow freelancers to: